peterbourgon/peter-bourgon-org/src/blog/2020-09-14-siv-is-unsound.md

 ## What are we actually getting?

 SIV gives the tooling the benefit of unambiguous identifiers, which help it resolve the dependency graph.
 But that's an internal benefit, invisible to users except by its ramfiications.
 The only explicit benefit to users is that they can have different versions of the "same" module in their compilation unit.
-Of course, this was always the case: the difference is that, previously, it was opt-in by the author, by e.g. creating a new repo a new major version, and now it's mandatory for all artifacts in the ecosystem.
+Of course, this was always the case: the difference is that, previously, it was opt-in by the author, by e.g. creating a new repo for a new major version, and now it's mandatory for all artifacts in the ecosystem.

 Is that mandate justified?
 How frequently does the need for this feature arise, in practice?
 I understand it is relatively common in ecosystems like Google's, where coördinating a major version upgrade frequently requires a "phased" approach where multiple versions are used concurrently for a period of time.
 But I personally have never experienced this need, and an informal poll of my peers also doesn't suggest it's anything near common.
 To be clear, I'm not saying it's not valuable.
-But it seems clear to me that the benefits of making it mandatory for everyone in an ecosystem don't come anywhere close to justifying the costs it incurs.
+But it seems obvious to me that the benefits of making it mandatory for everyone in an ecosystem don't come anywhere close to justifying the costs it incurs.

 ## And so